aromanino/tokenmanager/README.md

     value:7
   }
 ```

-You can use this function to generate your token like in this example:
+You can use this function to generate your token, like in this example:

 ```javascript
 var router = require('express').Router();